-6. Is it feasible I compare different models by myself?
+6. Is it feasible I compare different models on my data?

 A: Yes, you can compare different models implemented in GAPIT or other software packages through simulation.
 All you need is a genotype file.
 The demo source code is amiable at the Workshop of Assessment of Statistical Power in GWAS (http://zzlab.net/WorkshopISU).